Freiling87/CCU/CCU/Scratchpad.md

 ---
 ##		Hire AI Update Error
+- Don't test this with Safecrack yet - more vanilla ones will help identify issue

 - Hired NPC.
 Once hired, they couldn't move and framerate skipped
   - The error message goes to A MoveNext that calls BrainUpdate.MyUpdate, so that's our main culprit
   - However, there's a possibility the real issue is in agent.pathfindingAI.UpdateTargetPosition(), and adding these missing declarations in PressedButton_Prefix will resolve a pathfinding issue that was causing the break